rhodyprog4ds/BrownFall24/assignments/02-python-access.md

 - You should not be either
 - I am looking for evidence that  you **understand** the material (thus far including prereqs)
 - You should be trying to **understand** material
+- Review all of the methods the [DataFrame](https://pandas.pydata.org/docs/reference/frame.html) has

 This means that in office hours, I am going to:
 - ask you questions to help you think about the problem and the material